How Technology Is Changing Sales and Marketing

 Online stores – Stores like Amazon and other online retailers have really changed the way things work.
 Instead of having to send a flyer in the mail, sales and marketing teams can have an ad pop up right in front of their target audience’s face; once the customer has clicked on it, they can purchase and have it shipped directly to them within a matter of days.
 Online stores have helped to make the sales funnel and purchasing processes almost instant.

 Artificial Intelligence – While AI may still have a way to go before we are no longer able to distinguish robots from humans, it’s already changing the way sales and marketing work.
 Companies like LeadCrunch are harnessing the power of AI and big data to help other businesses identify and target their ideal customer.
-All around, artificial intelligence is making advertising a more efficient and cost-effective process.
+All around, artificial intelligence for marketing is making advertising a more efficient and cost-effective process.

 We might not be able to predict the future, but technology is certain to continue developing and changing the way everything works.
 Although technology has come a long way, it still has room to grow.
 As the tech industry continues to expand, it will shape our world and change the way we do things, especially when it comes to business sales and marketing.
 In the future, you can expect technology like AI to transform customer service and allow employees to handle complex processes more quickly.